User Guide

 Cost estimate (both tabs)

 Optional block at the bottom.
 Enter prices per liter for He, O₂, Air, EAN32, EAN36, and a custom gas, plus your cylinder size.
+A currency field (free text) lets you label the total in your own currency.
 The planner multiplies volumes of each gas used in the fill by its price and gives a total.
 Useful for shop runs and trip budgeting.
 Prices are remembered across sessions.

 3.3 MOD / EAD / END